mjschultz/django-tastefulpy/docs/index.rst

 .. _Pip: http://pip.openplans.org/

-Why Tastypie?
+Why Tastefulpy?
 =============

 There are other, better known API frameworks out there for Django.
 You need to assess the options available and decide for yourself.
-That said, here are some common reasons for tastypie.
+That said, here are some common reasons for tastefulpy.

 * You need an API that is RESTful and uses HTTP well.
 * You want to support deep relations.